List of political parties in Croatia

-This article lists current political parties in Croatia, as well as former parties dating back as far as 1841.
+Croatia maintains a variety of political parties, some of which date back as far as 1841.
 Since 1989, Croatia has a multi-party system with numerous parties that must collaborate to form coalition governments.

 There are a total of 160 active political parties in Croatia as of November 3, 2024.
-Since January 1990 (when first political parties were officially legalized in Croatia) a total of 409 of them have been registered to date, out of which 249 have since been struck from the register.
+Since political parties were officially legalized in Croatia in 1990, a total of 409 have been registered to date, out of which 249 have been discontinued.
 The legal position, conditions, method and procedure for the establishment, registration and termination of political parties are determined by the Political Parties Act.